 Understanding When to Use Amazon Redshift Vaccum

 Although Vacuum improves query performance it comes at a cost of time and hits performance during its execution.
-It is recommended to perform vacuum depending on the amount of space that needs to be reclaimed and also upon unsorted data.
+It is recommended to perform Redshift Vacuum and Analyze depending on the amount of space that needs to be reclaimed and also upon unsorted data.
 To figure out which tables require vacuuming we can run the following query.

 SELECT "schema" + '.' + "table" FROM svv_table_info where unsorted > 10